Social Sciences

 We will be weaving connections between stakeholders, deepening our understanding of place, and strengthening our community & personal leadership.

-Experience-Based Learning
+Experience-Based and Transdisciplinary Learning

 Why Should You Attend?